 Founded in 1901, the Floyd A. Holes Co. was composed of a partnership between Floyd A. Holes and Muriel P. Holes.
 The company manufactured a wide variety of products, including plastic and aluminum foil bags In the 1930s, and began producing a rust/waterproof textile wrapping under the name ’Hi-Binder’, for which they received a trademark in 1944.
 Floyd also designed and patented a sandblasting work hood which acted as a mobile dust collection unit and could be moved along tracks by a single individual to quickly sandblast several monuments placed underneath its path.
-The Floyd A. Holes Company also printed a series of symbol and emblem charts, which it produced for the memorial industry, though the date of the charts is unknown.
+The Floyd A. Holes Company also printed a series of symbol and emblem charts for the memorial industry, though their date of production is unknown.

-The history of the metal lettering plates created by the Floyd A. Holes company for the memorial industry is a bit fuzzy at this point – as it produced them both under its own name and also as part of a partnership with Harry E. McClellan, under the name ‘Holes & McClellan’.
-The Holes & McClellan partnership used a small pegasus emblem as its logo (which it carried over from Harry E. McClellan’s Memorial Art Studio business), and were also in the field of offset printing.
+The history of the metal lettering plates created by the Floyd A. Holes company for the memorial industry is a bit murky at this point – as it produced them both under its own name and also as part of a partnership with Harry E. McClellan, under the name ‘Holes & McClellan’.
+The Holes & McClellan partnership used a small pegasus emblem as its logo, which it carried over from Harry E. McClellan’s Memorial Art Studio business, and was also in the field of offset printing.
 What is known is that the plates were first produced by the Floyd A. Holes Company and introduced to the memorial industry in 1937 at the national convention for the Memorial Craftsmen of America in Cleveland, Ohio.
 The exact date of the merger is unknown, but it was between 1937 and 1939 when the first Holes and McClellan design catalog was produced.